E.C. (Gene) Ayres has worked on location and in the field

 a new fifth novel, Red Tide, this coming year.

 Ayres spent five years researching his creative nonfiction expose The

 Shakespeare authorship, then accepted a position for three years living and working in China as a Foreign

 Expert at a provincial state university in Harbin which delayed publication other than select markets.
-His recent nonfiction book on these adventures, Inside the New China, published by Transaction Publishing of Rutgers University, is available
+His recent memoir about these adventures, Inside the New China, published by Transaction Publishing of Rutgers University, is available

 wherever books are sold and was re-released in March of 2013.
 His fact-based novel

 a literary thriller in the Da Vinci Code tradition, has been translated into seven languages, most recently